xyz745/FairGenerate/Readme.md

 Welcome to the homepage of our work, “FairGenerate: Enhancing Fairness Through Synthetic Data Generation and Two-Fold Biased Label Removal”, published at TOSEM 2025.
 This work introduces a novel preprocessing method, 'FairGenerate', designed to address imbalanced data and biased labels in training datasets.

-This page provides access to the FairGenerate source code, intermediate results, installation instructions, and a comprehensive replication guide to help you reproduce our findings.
-We implemented FairGenerate and all baselines using Python 3.10.11.

 ********************************************************************************************************
 <h2> Datasets</h2>

-We utilized nine publicly available datasets.
+In this study, we utilized the nine publicly available datasets.
 All datasets are available in the **Dataset** folder, except those below, which were excluded due to size limitations.

 They can be obtained from the following URLS.